List of presidents of Peru

 This is a list of those who have served as President of the Republic of Peru (head of state and head of government of Peru) from its establishment to the present.
 The office was established by the 1822 Constituent Congress, after the resignation of José de San Martín to his position as Protector of Peru and his subsequent departure from the country.

-The first president was José de la Riva Agüero and the current officeholder is José Jerí.
-In the history of the position, there has been a series of political crises, caudillos, barracks revolt, civil wars, death of the incumbent, coups d'état, parliamentary attempts to remove the presidency, one self-coup, and vacancies dictated by the congress.
-The list is based on the work of the historian Jorge Basadre, constitutions, laws, and decrees in each case.
+The first president was José de la Riva Agüero and the current officeholder is Keiko Fujimori.
+In the history of the position, there has been several political crises, caudillos, barracks revolt, civil wars, death of the incumbent, coups d'état, parliamentary attempts to remove the presidency, one self-coup, and vacancies dictated by the congress.
+The list is based on the official list of rulers by the Peruvian Congress, as well as the constitutions, laws, and decrees in each case.
+(Note: The official website of Congress includes a list of "presidents and rulers of the Republic" from 1821 until 2021.
+It lists a total of 130 governments from José de San Martín until Pedro Castillo, but does not separate constitutional presidencies from dictatorships nor interim governments.
+This Wikipedia list includes a total of 40 presidents and 53 presidencies from 1821 until 2021.)

 Even though they were not presidents, the list includes the Libertadores San Martín and Simón Bolívar due to their historical relevance in the independence of Peru and its consolidation.
+The country's name was changed from "Peruvian Republic" (República peruana) to "Republic of Peru" (República del Perú) in 1980, after the 1979 constitution came into effect.